 Employees in these circumstances may assert their right to time off to care for a dependant.
 Time off in these circumstances is unpaid, unless there is a contractual right to pay.
 Given that school closures could now last a relatively long time, it is likely that many employees who consider that they can undertake some work while providing childcare would prefer to do so (rather than assert their statutory right to time off) if the employer is willing to allow them to work flexibly.
-Additionally, as it stands, employees with childcare responsibilities can be furloughed.
+Additionally, as it stands (although we are awaiting updated guidance on 12th June) employees with childcare responsibilities can be furloughed.

 In some cases, it will be that a return to work on any level, due to both employee and employer requirements is simply not possible.
 In these cases, an employee will have to remain absent from work until such time as they return.
 Any dismissals on the basis that someone is unable to return to work as a result of lack of childcare are likely to be unfair, at least in the short term where such employees may well be able to demonstrate that they had no options available to them.

 HM Treasury Update – Furlough and Employees on Family Friendly Leave